-All are stand-alone.
+All are gender-neutral and stand-alone.

-- Are the floor surfaces slip-resistant?
+- Are the fittings compliant with code of practice?
+Choose an item. - Sink, hand drying facility, mirror, coat hooks, shelf for belongings, - provided and at an accessible height?
+Yes - Are the floor surfaces slip-resistant?
 Yes - Are emergency aid cords fitted, are the tangled, tied back, or in ready to use condition?
-Tied back and need to be loosened asap. - Are emergency aid beacons provided outside the toilet with a repeater beacon in a staffed area?
-Yes

-Have staff been trained and know how to respond to an activation of the emergency beacon?
-No
+Yes, in working order. - Are emergency aid beacons provided outside the toilet with a repeater beacon in a staffed area?
+Yes - Have staff been trained and know how to respond to an activation of the emergency beacon?
+INFORMATION NOT SUPPLIED - Are the toilets fitted with flashing fire alarms for deaf users?